vishalghule7/rock-paper-scissors/README.md

 # rock-paper-scissors
-Simple fun to play game.
+Simple and fun to play game.